Co-Cultivation of Grapevines and Transgenic American Chestnuts: Improving Water Relations through Niche Facilitation

 an eagerness to maintain ongoing collaborative

 partnerships.
-During these site visits, I intend to
+During these site visits, I

-learn about and discuss current operations with
+learned about and discussed current operations with

 agricultural collaborators to gauge the feasibility of